MoltenMods/Rainbow/README.md

 - Many thanks to [SideSxope](https://github.com/amsyarasyiq) for helping fix an annoying bug which caused normal RPCs to be used instead of custom ones.
 If they hadn't found a fix, I probably would still be working on trying to fix the mod 😅.
+They also contributed to this mod at one point but I destroyed their commits when doing a force push to the repo...

 ## Features